-Since the beginning of this month, tens of thousands of Romanians have been regularly protesting plans to destroy four of the country's mountains.
-The Transylvanian region of Roșia Montană, where the mountains are situated, is rich in gold and silver, which unfortunately means that the people who make their money in precious metals want to raze the area to the ground, destroying the first documented human settlement in the country (which dates back to 131 BC) and over four miles of subterranean Roman galleries in the process.
+Since the beginning of this month, tens of thousands of Romanians have been regularly protesting against plans to destroy four of the country's mountains.
+The Transylvanian region of Roșia Montană, where the mountains are situated, is rich in gold and silver, which unfortunately means that the people who make their money in precious metals want to raze the area to the ground, destroying the first documented human settlement in the country (which dates back to 131 BC) and seven kilometres of subterranean Roman galleries in the process.

-The original plans to obliterate the mountain range were actually conceived over 15 years ago, but it was only this August that the Romanian government passed a bill in favor of Canadian-owned mining company Roșia Montană Gold Corporation (RMGC)—also known for their mad corpse-trafficking skills—using cyanide to extract 314 tons of gold and 1,500 tons of silver from the ore below the mountains.
+The original plans to obliterate the mountain range were actually conceived over 15 years ago, but it was only this August that the Romanian government passed a bill in favour of Canadian-owned mining company Roșia Montană Gold Corporation (RMGC) – also known for their mad corpse-trafficking skills – using cyanide to extract 314 tonnes of gold and 1,500 tonnes of silver from the ore below the mountains.

-As it stands, the project will produce just 200 jobs for locals, the country will only be paid 6 percent of the value of the gold and silver extracted, and the chemicals used to extract gold from the ore will produce 214 million cubic meters of toxic cyanide waste.
+As it stands, the project will produce a meagre 200 jobs for locals, the country will only be paid six percent of the value of the gold and silver extracted and the chemicals used to extract gold from the ore will produce 214 million cubic metres of toxic cyanide waste.

-None of this is good news, which is maybe why it's been met with such overwhelming opposition from the Romanian public.
-Around 2,000 protesters have been meeting daily at Regina Elisabeta, one of Bucharest's main shopping boulevards, to demonstrate against RMCG's plans, and numbers often spike on the weekends, with more than 8,000 people gathering in the capital last Sunday.
-The protesters are also gathering support from environmentalists all over the world, from Germany and London, to Moldova and Turkey.
+Clearly, none of this is good news, which is maybe why it's been met with such overwhelming opposition from the Romanian public.
+Around 2,000 protesters have been meeting daily at Regina Elisabeta, one of Bucharest's main shopping boulevards, to demonstrate against RMCG's plans, and numbers often spike on the weekends, with over 8,000 people gathering in the capital last Sunday.
+The protesters are also gathering support from environmentalists all over the world, from Germany and London to Moldova and Turkey.

 The tenth day of protests, with over 15,000 people marching in Bucharest.